sdmg15/Java-design-patterns/README.md

 __Java Design Patterns__ are divived into tree parts : *Creational*, *Structural* and *Behavioral*.

-# CREATIONAL DESIGN PATTERNS
+## CREATIONAL DESIGN PATTERNS

   Creational design pattens provide solution to instatiate an object in the best possible way for specific situations.
   The basic form of object creation could result in design problems or add unwanted complexity to the design.
 Creational design patterns solve this problem by __controlling the object creation__ by different ways.
-  There are five creational design patterns that we will discuss :
+  There are five creational design patterns that we will discuss on :

-  1 .Singleton Pattern
+* Singleton Pattern
-  2. Factory Pattern
+* Factory Pattern
-  3. Abstract Factory Pattern
+* Abstract Factory Pattern
-  4. Builder Pattern
+* Builder Pattern
-  4. Prototype Pattern
+* Prototype Pattern

 ### Pattern Singleton